-Lower I-READ scores highlight disparities among students of color; some schools find success
+Lower IREAD scores highlight disparities among students of color; some schools find success

 These demographics often correlate with challenges on standardized exams.

 However, Pleasant Run has implemented effective strategies to enhance student performance.
-Last year, only about 60% of Pleasant Run students passed the I-READ test, according to Chalkbeat.
+Last year, only about 60% of Pleasant Run students passed the IREAD test, according to Chalkbeat.

 This year, scores have surged by more than 21 points, prompting questions about the methods driving this improvement.